HDFGroup/hsds/docs/docker_install_azure.md

     export LOCATION=westus
     export VMNAME=myvmname
     export VM_USER=azureuser
-    export ADMIN_USER=admin  # or AD username if AD is used export STORAGEACCTNAME=mystorageaccount
+    export STORAGEACCTNAME=mystorageaccount

     # the following will be the same as the variables exported on the VM below
     export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.                                                     # Note the quotation marks around the string export BUCKET_NAME=hsdstest                   # set to the name of the container you will be using

-    # the following will be used on the VM if Azure Active Directory authentication is desired
-    # See "Azure Active Directory" section below
-    export AZURE_APP_ID=12345678-1234-1234-abcd-123456789ab          # if you will be using Azure Active Directory, set this to the application ID export AZURE_RESOURCE_ID=00000002-0000-0000-c000-000000000000    # if you will be using Azure Active Directory, set this to the resource ID

 Prerequisites
 -------------